Yogadeepan29/HTML-CSS---Bootstrap-_Task-1---GitHub-Page--/README.md

-In this Repository, I have completed Day 12 HTML,CSS & Bootstrap task
+In this Repository, I have completed Day 12 HTML, CSS & Bootstrap task

 ==> Task-1 (  Github-profile-page-design )

-    In this task i have built a webpage by using HTML,CSS and Bootstrap.
+    I have built a webpage using HTML, CSS and Bootstrap for this task.

-      * From a image i recreated it as a webpage
+      * From an image I recreated it as a webpage
-      * technologies used HTML,CSS,Bootstrap
+      * technologies used HTML, CSS, Bootstrap
       * And also made the page Responsive
       * Things learned/used in Bootstrap :
           * Nav-bar